ruhulmus/spring-boot-tutorial/spring-boot-bucket4j/README.md

 **So that means our spring boot application, rest api is working fine with `8089` port.**

 Now try to hit the same api more than 2 times within 1 sec.
-We will get status code `429` means Too Many Requests
+We will get status code `429` means Too Many Requests.
+APi response is look like :
 ![view](https://github.com/ruhulmus/spring-boot-tutorial/blob/main/spring-boot-bucket4j/_screenshoot/api_ratelimit_response.png)